ibm-cloud-docs/network-attached-storage/connect-nas-storage-windows.md

 ## Mapping the Storage through the command prompt

-If you want to map to LockBox through the command prompt, enter the following command.
+If you want to map to the storage through the command prompt, enter the following command.
    ```
    net use {drive letter}: \\Hostname\Username /u:username password
    ```